Constructing g-computation estimators: two case studies in selection bias: Estimating Equations

 where $\sum_{i=1}^{n} g(Z_i; \hat{\theta})$ is referred to as the estimating equation, $g(Z_i; \theta)$ is called an estimating function, $Z_i$ is the observed data for individual $i$, and $\theta$ are the parameters.
 Colloquially, an M-estimator is simply the point at which the estimating equation is equal to zero (i.e., $\hat{\theta}$ corresponds to the `root' of the estimating equation).
 Note that $g$ and $\theta$ are both $k$-dimensional (i.e., if there are three parameters, $\theta = (\theta_1, \theta_2, \theta_3)$, $g$ is a function that returns a vector of three scalars and the solution is where the estimating equation is equal to $(0,0,0)^T$).

-M-estimators provide four benefits for us.
+M-estimators offer four benefits for us.
 First, M-estimators provide a general recipe for estimating the variance of parameters via the so-called empirical sandwich variance estimator \cite{Boos2013M, Raymond2006Measurement}.
 By jointly solving a stack of estimating equations, the empirical sandwich variance estimator appropriately incorporates the dependence of parameters on other parameters.
 Essentially, we can estimate the variance of the parameter of interest, while correctly incorporating the uncertainty in estimation of the outcome model for g-computation.
 This feature allows us to avoid more computationally intensive methods for variance estimation, such as the bootstrap \cite{Efron1979Bootstrap, Kulesa2015Sampling}.
-Note that this feature also applies to inverse probability weighting estimators \cite{Reifeis2022On}, where the variance of the parameter of interest depends on the uncertainty in estimation of the propensity scores.
+However, any variable selection procedure not based on domain knowledge needs to be \textit{part} of the stacked estimating equations for valid variance esitmation.
+Note that the empirical sandwich variance estimator can also be used with IPW estimators \cite{Reifeis2022On}.
 Second, M-estimation theory can simplify consistency and asymptotic normality proofs for estimators.
 Hence, we can more easily prove certain statistical guarantees for our estimator as the sample size approaches infinity.
 Briefly, if the estimating equations are shown to be unbiased at the true $\theta$, it suffices to show that the corresponding estimator is consistent and asymptotically normal following some additional regularity conditions \cite{Boos2013M}.
 This underlying statistical theory is what justifies use of the empirical sandwich variance estimator.
-As we propose novel estimators, we use this second feature to justify use of our estimators.
-Third, many of the estimators that epidemiologists routinely use can be readily expressed as estimating equations.
+As we propose novel estimators, we use this feature to justify our estimators.
+Third, many of the estimators that epidemiologists routinely use can be readily expressed with estimating equations.
 For example, both the arithmetic mean and generalized linear model can be expressed as estimating equations \cite{Zivich2025Estimating, Boos2013M}.
 Therefore, the underlying pieces of the estimators proposed in this paper are connected to approaches already used by epidemiologists.
 Finally, there is free and open-source software for the automated computation of M-estimators \cite{Zivich2022Delicatessen, Saul2020Calculus}, simplifying their application.